Thilan Samaraweera: International career

 Samaraweera was included in the Sri Lankan team to play the Test series in Pakistan in February – March 2009.
-This series was conducted after the Indian team withdrew from a scheduled series in Pakistan, following the November 2008 Mumbai attacks.
+This series was conducted after the Indian team withdrew from a scheduled series in Pakistan, following the 2008 Mumbai attacks.
 Samaraweera started off the series in superb form, hitting consecutive double centuries – 231 in the first Test in Karachi and 214 in the second Test in Lahore.
 He too has the record for the highest individual score for Sri Lanka when batting at number 5 position in tests when he scored 231 against Pakistan.
 Also, Thilan Samaraweera was the first ever Sri Lankan to score a test century at number 8 position and holds the record for the highest score for Sri Lanka jointly with Kithuruwan Vithanage at number 8 position in tests (103*) During the test tour of Pakistan in 2009, he was highlighted for his machine gun celebration after scoring a century and it was considered as a quite new celebration by a player in international cricket at that time although he did it on numerous occasions in domestic circuit.

 In February 2009, he shared a record-breaking partnership of 437 with Mahela Jayawardene.
 This is a world record for 4th wicket in Test cricket.
 The previous Test record was held by an English pair—Peter May and Colin Cowdrey—who put on 411 against West Indies at Birmingham in May 1957.
 The record stood for 6 years until surpassed on 11 December 2015 by two Aussies Adam Voges and Shaun Marsh with 449 for fourth wicket against West Indies.
 He ended the 2009 season on a high note with 1234 runs in 11 test matches at an average of 72.58.